bernardjezua/bernardjezua/README.md

 ### <div align="center">Hello World!
 My name is Bern.
 I'm a 22-year-old mobile UI/UX designer and front-end developer based in Los Baños, Philippines.
 Aspiring to be a full-stack developer, nice to meet you!</div>

 - ✨ Currently in love with mobile development.
-I aspire to be a full-stack developer in web development and make applications for both iOS and Android.
+I aspire to be a full-stack developer and make applications for both iOS and Android.

 - 📚 I'm currently a fourth-year student studying at the University of the Philippines Los Baños, to get a bachelor's degree in Computer Science.